Writing a Custom Vite Plugin for Asset Transformation

 }

-Preserving line/column accuracy requires mapping original asset positions to transformed output.
-Use magic-string or @jridgewell/gen-mapping to generate compliant source maps.
-The transform hook must attach the map to the return object:
+Preserving line/column accuracy means mapping original asset positions to transformed output. magic-string (used above) or @jridgewell/gen-mapping both produce compliant maps; always attach the map to the transform return object so DevTools resolves to the original file.

-HMR fails for custom assets with [vite] Internal server error: Failed to resolve import when the dev server cannot track file mutations.
-Implement handleHotUpdate to invalidate the module graph and push updates:
+HMR for custom assets fails with [vite] hmr update doing nothing — or a stale module — when the dev server cannot track mutations.
+Implement handleHotUpdate to invalidate the module graph and return the affected modules:

 handleHotUpdate(ctx) {